As an affiliate, we earn from qualifying purchases made on our website.

 - Srixon Z-Star

-Again, these balls have a urethane cover (urethane vs ionomer vs Surlyn) and are designed for low handicap and professional golfers.
+Again, these balls have a urethane cover and are designed for low handicap and professional golfers.
 Mid to high handicaps won’t benefit from adding them to the bag, and in some cases, it could even hurt the game.

 Which Golf Balls Spin The Least?

 If you’re a beginner or high handicapper, you should be looking for a golf ball that produces less spin.
-A 2 or 3 piece golf ball with less spin will help you hit the driver straighter and it’ll also be easier on the wallet.
+A 2 piece ball will have less spin and will help you hit the driver straighter and it’ll also be easier on the wallet.
+You can see the differences between 2 and 3 piece balls HERE.

 The majority of average players slice the ball off the tee (not you, of course).
 Slicing the ball is caused by too much sidespin.
 Having a high spinning ball will make that even worse.